astolap/WaSPR/README.md

 The codec relies on external utilities for various coding stages.
 You will need [Kakadu (JPEG 2000)](https://kakadusoftware.com/downloads/), [HM (HEVC) 16.20](https://hevc.hhi.fraunhofer.de/), and [gzip](https://www.gzip.org/).

-For some of the functionality, you will also need [OpenBLAS 0.3.6](https://www.openblas.net/).
+You will also need [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), [Armadillo](http://arma.sourceforge.net/), [OpenBLAS 0.3.6](https://www.openblas.net/).
+On Windows OpenBLAS requires libgcc_s_seh-1.dll, libgfortran-3.dll, and libquadmath-0.dll from [mingw64-w64](http://mingw-w64.org/doku.php).

 ## Running the software

 Download the light field data sets from [JPEG Pleno database](https://jpeg.org/plenodb/lf/pleno_lf/), and use one of the [configuration files](https://github.com/astolap/WaSPR/blob/master/configuration_files) provided.
 The path to Kakadu requires only the directory where the binaries of the Kakadu utilities are.
 For HM encoder/decoder and gzip please provide full paths to the binaries (i.e., paths should end with .exe on Windows).

+For HDCA Set 2 use the [HM intra config](https://github.com/astolap/WaSPR/blob/master/configuration_files/encoder_intra_main10.cfg), and for the rest use the [HM inter config](https://github.com/astolap/WaSPR/blob/master/configuration_files/encoder_inter.cfg).

 The syntax for the encoder is,
 > waspr-encoder --input [INPUT DIRECTORY .PPM/.PGM --output [OUTPUT DIRECTORY .LF] --config [JSON CONFIG FILE] --kakadu [KAKADU BINARY DIRECTORY] --TAppEncoder [PATH TO HM ENCODER BINARY] --TAppDecoder [PATH TO HM DECODER BINARY] --HEVCcfg [PATH TO HM .CFG] --gzip-path  [PATH TO GZIP UTILITY BINARY].